 Cannonball, Wahini and Jurahnimo Falls

-If you have a healthy fear of heights, the 75-foot-tall speed slide, Jurahnimo Falls may turn your knuckles white before you take the plunge.
-Cannonball and Wahini start at the same height, but offer slightly tamer rides in its winding, enclosed tubes.
+If you have a healthy fear of heights—and who doesn't?—the 75-foot-tall speed slide, Jurahnimo Falls (do you get the name?) may turn your knuckles white before you take the plunge.
+Cannonball and Wahini start at the same height, but offer slightly tamer rides in their winding, enclosed tubes.

 Bada Bing, Bada Bang, Bada Boom!